nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 (\*) *Planned feature, may only be accessible to closed group of testers during testing period.*

-Toggle button to indicate that you are seeking for an Adjournment at the hearing.
+Toggle button to indicate that you are seeking an adjournment at the hearing.

 ![](/assets/5b_CDMSTicket_4a.png)